infiniflow/ragflow-docs/website/blog/2025-12-22-rag-review-2025-from-rag-to-context/index.md

 ---
 slug: rag-review-2025-from-rag-to-context
-title: From RAG to Context: A 2025 year-end review of RAG
+title: From RAG to Context - A 2025 year-end review of RAG
 tags: [Insights]
 ---
 ![](./2025racap.PNG)